JeanGirardon/JeanGirardon.github.io/_pages/cv.md

 * **October 2019 - Mars 2020 : Master thesis project**
   * Spaulding Rehabilitation Hospital, Boston
   * Project title : Sensing and Regulation for Pediatric Lower Limb Exoskeleton
+  * Resume : As part of a project to develop a lower limb exoskeleton for children with cerebral palsy, my thesis was devoted to the design of a platform for acquiring data provided by the exoskeleton sensors and their transmission to the control system.

 Skills
 ======